DamLabResources/crseek/paper/Main.md

 ## Task
  Finding a gRNA cutting a gene of interest but missing the rest of the genome

- 1. Load gene and find all hits
+ 1. Load gene and find all hits (what gene?)
- 2. Scan genome
+ 2. Scan genome (using non-standard e-coli genome)
  3. Quantify off-targets

  - Code Snippet using API